Aspose/releases.aspose.com/content/cad/jasperreports/_index.md

 {{< Common/wrapper class="panel-body downloadfilebody" >}}
 {{< Common/h1 text="Aspose.CAD for JasperReports" >}}
 {{< Common/paragraph>}}
-A standalone class library to extend JasperReports functionality to process &amp;&nbsp;{{< Common/link href="https://docs.aspose.com/cad/net/converting-cad-drawings-to-pdf-and-raster-image-formats/" text="Render CAD Drawings"  >}}&nbsp;without requiring AutoCAD or any other CAD software.
-The CAD Class Library allows high quality conversion of DWG, DWT, DWF, DWFX, IFC, PLT, DGN, OBJ, STL, IGES, CFF2 files, layouts and layers to PDF &amp; raster image formats.The major features of Aspose.CAD for JasperReports are listed below: {{< Common/ul>}}
+A standalone class library to extend JasperReports functionality to process &&nbsp;{{< Common/link href="https://docs.aspose.com/cad/net/converting-cad-drawings-to-pdf-and-raster-image-formats/" text="Render CAD Drawings"  >}}&nbsp;without requiring AutoCAD or any other CAD software.
+The CAD Class Library allows high quality conversion of DWG, DWT, DWF, DWFX, IFC, PLT, DGN, OBJ, STL, IGES, CFF2 files, layouts and layers to PDF & raster image formats.The major features of Aspose.CAD for JasperReports are listed below: {{< Common/ul>}}

    {{< Common/li >}} <b>Easy and Lightweight Deployment</b> - Aspose.CAD for JasperReports is written purely in Java and is provided as a single JAR file that can easily be deployed on the machines running JasperReports or integrated with JasperServer. {{< /Common/li >}}